Social Media Algorithms and Mental Health: What You Really Need to Know

 It’s not just a bad habit it’s a mental health sinkhole.

 Now, this hits harder when we talk about teens.
-I mean, adolescence is already tough but throw in algorithm-controlled feeds?
-Recipe for disaster.
+Adolescence is already a rollercoaster, but throw in algorithm-controlled feeds?
+Total recipe for disaster.

 -